micmejia/bible-dump/AMPC/John/John 12.md

-If anyone serves Me, he must continue to follow Me [[^b]to cleave steadfastly to Me, conform wholly to My example in living and, if need be, in dying] and wherever I am, there will My servant be also.
+If anyone serves Me, he must continue to follow Me [to cleave steadfastly to Me, conform wholly to My example in living and, if need be, in dying] and wherever I am, there will My servant be also.
 If anyone serves Me, the Father will honor him.